waffleio/waffle.io-takeout/doc/REPLICATED.md

 ## Host Machine

-The standard setup consists of one host, running the following services:
+The standard setup consists of one host.

-* Migrations
-* Poxa
-* Rally
-* Hedwig
-* Hooks
-* API
-* App
-* Nginx

 If you are using EC2 we recommend the m4.large instance type.